LUQ: Layerwise Ultra-Low Bit Quantization for Multimodal Large Language Models: Selection and Validation of Cluster Count ( )

-To ensure a stable and reliable estimation of layer-wise entropy, we perform a rank stability analysis to select the number of clusters, K, for the K-means algorithm.
+To ensure a stable and reliable estimation of layer-wise entropy, we perform a rank stability analysis to select the number of clusters, $K$, for the K-means algorithm.
 This analysis was conducted on the same set of activations detailed in Section~\ref{sec:qwen_entropy_full}, generated according to the experimental setup in Section~\ref{sec:setup}.

-As shown in Figure~\ref{fig:k_ordering_graph}, we plot the Normalized Kendall Tau distance \cite{kendall1938new} between the layer rankings generated by consecutively sampled values of K. The Normalized Kendall Tau distance quantifies the disagreement between two rankings.
-The plot shows that as K increases, the layer ordering stabilizes, and the distance metric approaches zero.
-We use the Kneedle algorithm \cite{satopaa2011finding} to identify the "elbow" of this curve, which represents the point of diminishing returns where increasing K no longer significantly changes the layer ranking.
-For our experiments, this analysis yielded K=100.
+As shown in Figure~\ref{fig:k_ordering_graph}, we plot the Normalized Kendall Tau distance \citep{kendall1938new} between the layer rankings generated by consecutively sampled values of $K$.
+The Normalized Kendall Tau distance quantifies the disagreement between two rankings.
+The plot shows that as $K$ increases, the layer ordering stabilizes, and the distance metric approaches zero.
+We use the Kneedle algorithm \citep{satopaa2011finding} to identify the "elbow" of this curve, which represents the point of diminishing returns where increasing $K$ no longer significantly changes the layer ranking.
+For our experiments, this analysis yielded $K=100$.